 Supplementary Uninsured/Underinsured Motorists Coverage

 That is why prudent vehicle owners should secure additional “underinsured” motorist coverage.
 This coverage kicks in when the at-fault driver or drivers do not have enough auto insurance to cover all of the damages they cause.
 By law, your insurance carrier must offer Supplementary Uninsured/Underinsured Motorists (“SUM”) coverage in amounts up to the bodily injury liability limits of an insured’s own policy.
 Insurers may offer higher SUM limits if they wish.

 Have You or a Family Member Been Injured in a Serious Auto Accident?

 If you (or a family member) have been injured in an vehicle crash, you owe it to yourself or your loved one to make sure that the person responsible pays appropriate levels of damages, including pain and suffering.
 Establishing liability can be a complex process.
 There are time limits within which your claim must be filed, so delay can defeat your claim, even if the equities are on your side.
 Retaining a skilled, experienced attorney is often the key to recovery.

 The law firm of E. Stewart Jones Hacker Murphy is one of the most highly respected law firms in upstate New York and the Capital District.
 We are among the top rated lawyers in the country, achieving the highest ratings from both client groups and our peers.
-We have been representing clients for more than a hundred years.
+We have been representing clients for more than 125 years.
 Our firm has the experience and resources to help you establish your claim and negotiate the best possible settlement.
 Call us now at (518) 284-3183 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, 7 days a week, 365 days a year, even on holidays.